Lakeland Medical Malpractice Attorney

 If your case involves a question about whether a surgical robot failed, malfunctioned, or broke during a medical procedure, you will need an experienced medical malpractice attorney to dig into the hospital’s records for maintenance of the surgical robot.
 Negligent maintenance of a surgical robot was announced as a basis for nondelegable duty against a hospital in Payas v.
 Adventist Health System/Sunbelt, Inc. d/b/a Florida Hospital Celebration, et. al., Case Number 2D16-3615 (Fla.
 2d DCA 2018).

-Hospital Comprehensive Risk Management Programs In Florida
+Hospital Comprehensive Risk Management Programs in Florida

 Florida has enacted section 766.110, Fla.
 Stat. which creates a statutory basis for legal liability against hospitals and health care facilities for problems in hospital administration that cause injury to patients

 This cause of action has generally been regarded as liability for “negligent hiring and retention” of physicians or staff (See Insinga v.
 LaBella, 543 So.
 2d 209 (Fla.
 1989)).
 The hospital must exercise due care in choosing doctors, nurses, or other hospital staff to work within its organization.
-The hospital should not hire a physician or medical provider who has an inappropriate criminal history, false or misleading credentials that would have been found in a background check, or conduct that is otherwise inappropriate for the position of trust that is inherent in the medical profession.

 Section 766.110 also involves the responsibility of the hospital to create an appropriate “comprehensive risk management” program with respect to the hospital’s size, location, scope of services, physical configuration, and other relevant factors.
 The statute was amended as recently as 2011 and may allow lawsuits for other causes of action, however, such legal theories are not well established under the law at the moment.

-Why Is It Important To Sue The Hospital If You Can?
+Why Is it Important to Sue The Hospital if You Can?

 Florida law only requires that doctors with hospital privileges carry $250,000 in malpractice liability insurance (see section 458.320, Fla.
 Stat.).
 The most significant source of financial recovery for you and your family after a medical mistake is most likely going to be the hospital or a medical facility.
 Many Florida hospitals carry far more than the statutorily mandated $5 million in insurance.